-TSE grants (for M2 students, doctoral track only)
+TSE grants (for M2 ETE students, doctoral track only)

-Some TSE grants can be allocated to M2 students “Doctoral track” (between 5,000 euros and 8,000 euros).
+Some TSE grants can be allocated to students admitted in M2 ETE “Doctoral track” (between 8,000 euros and 12,000 euros).
 Please note that the allocation of grants is part of the application process for the Doctoral Program.
-To apply, you must send an email to the Doctoral School once you have received your admission confirmation for M2 ETE (contact: Caroline.Tejedor@ut-capitole.fr).
-Please attach a covering letter with the email, explaining your personal and academic background.
+To apply, you must send an email to the Doctoral School once you have received your admission confirmation for M2 ETE (contact: firstname.lastname@example.org).
+Please attach a cover letter with the email, explaining your personal and academic background.
 The selection committee at the Doctoral School will meet in April or early May to review the applications and attribute TSE grants to the best candidates.

 Scholarships for PhD students

-Research scholarships from the French Ministry of High Education and Research are granted to the best students coming out of the first year (Master 2 research).
-Beneficiaries must be 30 years or less at the time the scholarship is awarded (1,300 euros per month, for three years).
+Research scholarships from the French Ministry of High Education and Research are granted to the best students coming out of the first year (Second year Master's in research).
+Beneficiaries must be 30 years old or less at the time the scholarship is awarded (1,300 euros per month, for three years).
 Exceptionally, outstanding students not eligible for these scholarships can be offered equivalent fellowships by the TSE Program.

 - curriculum vitae

 - cover letter (in French for Master's standard track and in English for Master's international track)